gaycoderprincess/FreemanAPI/README.md

 Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common) and [FlatOutUCMenuLib](https://github.com/gaycoderprincess/FlatOutUCMenuLib) to folders next to this one, so they can be found.

 You should be able to build the project now in CLion.

+All original code is MPL 2.0 licensed, all Valve code is subject to the Source SDK license.